drshahizan/HPDP/2526/materials/essentials.md

 5. **Student Information Submission** 🔗
    Once you have been added as a **collaborator** on the GitHub repository, please update your student information:
-   - **Edit** the student information file at: [HPDP Student Information](https://github.com/drshahizan/HPDP/blob/main/2425/student/readme.md)
+   - **Edit** the student information file at: [HPDP Student Information](https://github.com/drshahizan/HPDP/blob/main/2526/student/readme.md)
    - Refer to this **example**: [Student Info Sample](https://github.com/drshahizan/HPDP/blob/main/student.md)
    - Provide the following details:
      - **GitHub ID**
      - **GitHub Profile Link**
      - **LinkedIn Profile Link**
      - **Portfolio Link**
-   - **Create a personal folder** in the directory: [Student Directory](https://github.com/drshahizan/HPDP/tree/main/2425/student).
+   - **Create a personal folder** in the directory: [Student Directory](https://github.com/drshahizan/HPDP/tree/main/2526/student).
    - Name the folder using your **GitHub ID** and include your **personal details & portfolio link** inside.

 ## 🎯 **Final Reminder**
 Please **complete these tasks before our first class**, as they are crucial for effective collaboration and learning.

-We look forward to an exciting and insightful semester ahead! 🚀
+We look forward to an exciting and insightful semester ahead 🚀

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/HPDP/issues) for any improvements, suggestions or errors in the content.